OpenAstronomy/openastronomy.github.io/_projects/2025/radis/Exomol_electronic_spectra.md

 * Add documentation and example.
 Add tests against other spectral codes.

+* To ease the understand of the physics behind the code, the contributor could start with non-equilibrium spectra of atomic species (see Secondary goals).
+This is entirely optional and up to the contributor.

 ##### 2nd Evaluation

 * Add the possibility to compute electronic spectra at **thermal non-equilibrium** (electronic temperature != translational temperature)